WoSai/shouqianba-doc/en/api/admin_en.md

 ## Upload Terminal Log

-Even though not required, we recommend each terminal logs its own activities and uploads its log file each day after checking in.
+Even though not required, we recommend each terminal log its own activities and upload its log file each day after checking in.
 Terminal log is an important asset for debugging all sorts of terminal errors and failures.

 The terminal may delete the log file after a sucessful upload.
-We strongly recommend developers to keep log entries consise and rotate the log file on daily basis, so that log files are small enough to be uploaded without interfereing other terminal functionalities.
+We strongly recommend developers to keep log entries consise and rotate the log file on daily basis, so that log files are small enough to be uploaded without interfering other terminal functionalities.

 Use `terminal_sn` and `terminal_key` to sign your log upload requests just like other types of requests.